Blackrock Lifeboat Station: History

 A first service for the Blackrock lifeboat came on 19 September 1859, giving assistance to the vessel John James of the Isle of Man.
 A call on 22 August 1861 to the barque Frederick, on passage from Dublin to the West Indies, but wrecked at Dundalk harbour entrance, resulted in 21 lives being saved.

 Funded by children attending Sunday School, a new lifeboat Stockport Sunday Schools was placed at Blackrock in the summer of 1867.
 This boat was launched on the 2 July 1873, to the Glasgow barque Prince of Wales (recorded locally as the Princess of Wales), aground 1 mi south of the lighthouse, and rescued 16 people.
 The wreck was a hazard to shipping for 20 years, and was eventually blown up.

 At certain times of the day, the tide was preventing any launch of the lifeboat from Blackrock.
-Following a visit by the second Assistant Inspector of Lifeboats in 1876, a site at Giles Quay (now Gyles' Quay), on the north side of Dundalk Bay, was considered for the relocation of the lifeboat, "in which position the boat would be two miles from the bar, but to windward of it, and able to launch at any time of tide."
+Following a visit by the second Assistant Inspector of Lifeboats in 1876, a site at (now Gyles' Quay), on the north side of Dundalk Bay, was considered for the relocation of the lifeboat, "in which position the boat would be two miles from the bar, but to windward of it, and able to launch at any time of tide."

 RNLB Stockport Sunday Schools was transferred over to the new station in 1879, and Blackrock lifeboat station was closed.

 Almost straight away, the decision was reversed, and in 1880, it was decided to reopen the Blackrock station, but also to retain the new Giles Quay station, where a new boat, James Thomas, was placed on station.
 Before the lifeboat Stockport Sunday Schools was transferred back to Blackrock, a race was held between the two station boats, Blackrock emerging victors, after a restart.

-A new boat was placed at the station in 1885, the General R. Dudley Blake (ON 95), a 34-foot 6in self-righting (P&S) lifeboat.
+A new 34 ft 6 in self-righting (P&S) lifeboat was placed at the station in 1885, funded from the bequest of the late Mrs Helen Blake of Handcross House, Sussex.
+The funds were received through Her Majesty’s Treasury, with the lifeboat named General R. Dudley Blake (ON 95) in memory of her late husband.

 In 1891, the Dundalk No.2 Station was renamed Blackrock Lifeboat Station.